App Store Custom Product Pages: The 2026 CPP Playbook

 Apple allows three asset types to vary across CPPs: screenshots (up to 10 per device size), App Preview videos (up to 3 per device size), and promotional text — everything else, including the app name, subtitle, description body, and rating, is fixed to the default page.
 Understanding this constraint is the starting point for creative strategy: you are varying what users see first and the short contextual text above the fold, not the brand or the value proposition at its core.

-• Screenshots: The primary visual signal users process before deciding to install.
-Varying screenshot composition, ordering, and caption text is responsible for the majority of conversion difference between a well-optimised CPP and a default page.
-Adapty's CPP conversion data shows that screenshot changes alone account for approximately 70% of the measured conversion lift in well-structured CPP tests — App Preview video changes contribute the remaining 30%.
+- Screenshots: The primary visual signal users process before deciding to install.
+Varying screenshot composition, ordering, and caption text accounts for the majority of conversion difference between a well-optimised CPP and a default page.
+Screenshot changes alone account for approximately 70% of the measured conversion lift in well-structured CPP tests — App Preview video changes contribute the remaining 30%.

 One creative discipline that separates high-performing CPP programmes from average ones: never reuse the default page's first screenshot as the first screenshot on a CPP.
 The first screenshot drives approximately 60% of the install decision — if the CPP's first screenshot is identical to the default page, you have not created a differentiated experience, you have created a duplicate.
 Every CPP should have a unique first screenshot that directly addresses the use case or persona the page is targeting.